starvagrant/toh/toh.markdown/march_of_the_cnidocytes.md

 "Are you asking to spend the night with me?" she asked.

-"It would be preferrable to the streets."
+"It would be preferable to the streets."

 Electra looked him over.
 She seemed to have anticipated this, but must have had something in the back of mind.
 "Sleeping under the sky fortifies one's constitution," Electra declared.
 Creed did not completely hear a no in that response, only a suggestion that one might be coming.
 The pair went back for the night bus.